What They Do: Social workers help people solve and cope with problems in their everyday lives.

-Although most social workers work in an office, they may spend time visiting clients.
+Most social workers work in an office setting.
+They may spend time visiting clients and meeting with colleagues and community specialists or other support workers.
 School social workers may be assigned to multiple schools and travel around the school district to see students.
 Understaffing and large caseloads may cause the work to be stressful.

 Social workers have one of the highest rates of injuries and illnesses of all occupations.

 The majority of social workers work full time.
 They sometimes work evenings, weekends, and holidays to see clients or attend meetings, and they may be on call.

 Get the education you need: Find schools for Social Workers near you!

 Although some social workers only need a bachelor's degree in social work, clinical social workers must have a master's degree and 2 years of experience in a supervised clinical setting after they've completed their degree.
 Clinical social workers must also be licensed by their state.